jaronowitz/frankenfit/docs/transforms_and_pipelines.md

 price_model.visualize()
 ```

-It's worth noting that `visualize` is in fact a method available on all `Transform` objects, not just `Pipeline`s.
+It's worth noting that `visualize` is in fact a method available on all `Transform` objects, not just `Pipelines`.

 ```{code-cell} ipython3
 ff.dataframe.Winsorize(0.05).visualize()